trustbridgecr/TrustBridge-contracts/README.md

-# Blend Protocol
+# TrustBridge Protocol

-This repository contains the smart contacts for an implementation of the Blend Protocol.
-Blend is a universal liquidity protocol primitive that enables the permissionless creation of lending pools.
+This repository contains the smart contracts for an implementation of the TrustBridge Protocol.
+TrustBridge is a universal liquidity protocol primitive that enables the permissionless creation of lending pools.

 ## Documentation

-To learn more about the Blend Protocol, visit the docs:
+To learn more about the TrustBridge Protocol, visit the docs:

 - [Blend Docs](https://docs.blend.capital/)